CDCgov/prime-public-health-data-infrastructure/docs/decisions/0009-versioning-for-phdi-lib.md

     * Names should achieve some degree of consistency
   - Cons:
     * Unrelated names do not convey information about major or minor features, or bug fixes, that may be present in the software
-    * Doesn't allow for small changes, such as bug fixes, without tooling an entirely new name
+    * Doesn't allow for small changes, such as bug fixes, without tooling an entirely new name; or, even worse, small fixes are released without changing the name, which could lead to the software running inconsistently despite the version ostensibly being the same.
-    * Cannot be clearly interpreted to convey differences in two versions without a likely long release notes document
 2. **Date-of-release Versioning**
   - Defined as versioning marked simply by the standard date on which the version was released
   - Examples: Anaconda package manager
   - Pros:
-    * Achieves consistency by being precise about the exact version achieved
+    * Achieves consistency by being precise about the exact version achieved, which makes discussing or using a version straightforward
-    * Highly interpretable by virtue of dates
   - Cons:
     * Prone to "version verbosity" that becomes hard to separate from one another--did that bug fix patch come out on the 16th or the 17th?
     * No clear relationship between aspects of the version numbers that are changing and what's changing in the software--in fact, it may artificially create the notion that there's a predefined monthly major release schedule
+    * Impossible for users to tell at a glance whether a given version upgrade will break their existing functionality
 3. **Sequential Number Versioning**
 - Defined as versioning that begins with "1" and increments the count with each successive software push
 - Examples: Not really any that work out in the wild